dynamsoft-docs/capture-vision-docs-mobile/programming/android/user-guide/setup-resources.md

 # Setup Resources

-This page is the guide of how to setup resources for Dynamsoft Capture Vision Android Edition.
+This page is the guide on how to set up resources for Dynamsoft Capture Vision Android Edition.

-1. Right click on your project folder, select **New**, then select **Directory** and select the **src\main\assets** to create an assets folder.
+1. Right-click on your project folder, select **New**, then select **Directory** and select the **src\main\assets** to create an assets folder.

 2. Under the **assets** folder create a new folder and name it based on the type of your resource file.